YusufLisawi/42-inception/README.md

         location / {
-            root /var/www/html;  # Root directory for static files index index.html;     # Default file to serve if URL ends with '/' }
+            root /var/www/html;  # Root directory for static files index index.html;     # Default file to serve if URL ends with '/'
+             # Try to find the requested file, or fallback to index.php or index.html
+            try_files $uri /index.php?$args /index.html =404;
+        }

         # LOCATION BLOCK: Proxy requests to a backend server